Fractional Quantum Hall States of the $\mathcal{A}$ phase in the Second Landau Level

-In Fig.~\ref{fig.extra}, we show the occurrence of incompressible FQHE states 4/11, 2/7, and 1/4 in the $\mathcal{A}$-phase of the SLL.
+We also show \cite{supplementary} the occurrence of FQHE states 4/11, 2/7, and 1/4 in the $\mathcal{A}$ phase of the SLL.
 Our proposed wavefunctions \eqref{eq.gen_wavefun} for these states have excellent overlap with the corresponding exact ground states.
 These FQHE states have not yet been observed.
-Experimental findings of these states will further confirm our general theory presented in this paper.
+Experimental findings of these states will further confirm the validity of the general theory presented in this paper.